chengyangkj/Ros_Qt5_Gui_App/README_en.md

 git clone https://github.com/chengyangkj/Ros_Qt5_Gui_App
 ```

-Note: If downloading from GitHub is slow, you can use the following command to pull from Gitee
+Note: If the GitHub download speed is slow, you can use the following command to pull from Gitee:

 ```
 git clone https://gitee.com/chengyangkj/Ros_Qt5_Gui_App
 ```

-## Compile the Project
+## 3. Building the Project

-You can manually execute the following commands to compile the project (it will automatically identify whether it is a ROS1 or ROS2 environment based on environment variables):
+You can manually execute the following commands to build the project (it will automatically identify whether it is an ROS1 or ROS2 environment based on the environment variables):

 ```
 cd ~/qt_ws/ROS2_Qt5_Gui_App